lorrainescanlon/farmers-market-review/README.md

  - Content was written by myself.

 ### Code
  - I used the walkthrough blog project as a basis for farmers market review.
 I followed the same basic structure and file layout.
+In particular the javascript code for edit and delete button functionality.
  - Django documentation on aggregation that I used as a reference for calculation in market details view https://docs.djangoproject.com/en/5.1/topics/db/aggregation/
  - Google Maps Platform documentation for implementing iframe https://developers.google.com/maps/documentation/embed/embedding-map
  - Stackoverflow resolution for pagination problem https://stackoverflow.com/questions/57883376/error-cannot-use-none-as-a-query-value-when-trying-to-paginate-with-listview